 Unlike mortgage floor clause claims – see article at – http://decottalaw.com/compensation-mortgage-payments-floor-clauses/ the Plusvalía claims will have to be pursued in the courts and there will be costs to pay to commence the claim.
 Each claim would need to be reviewed to see if it is cost effective to pursue.
 It is important to stop prescription running by sending a burofax to the Town Hall and this can be done for a small fee to stop your claim becoming time barred.

-If you have paid this tax on a sale at a loss, on an inheritance or on a donation you may be able to make a claim in the courts for the return of monies paid.
+If you have paid this tax on a sale at a loss you may be able to make a claim in the courts for the return of monies paid.
 You will need copies of the deeds and evidence the tax has been paid.
-For more information please call us on 952 527014 or contact us on email@example.com We have property and litigation experts who can advise you in your own language.
+For more information please call us on 952 527014 or contact us on firstname.lastname@example.org We have property and litigation experts who can advise you in your own language.